-With the trade deadline now just a few days away, we will be taking a closer look at the situation for each team over the coming weeks.
+With the trade deadline now just hours away, we wrap up our look at the teams in the Central Division.
 Where do they stand, what do they need to do, and what assets do they have to fill those needs?
-Next up is a look at the Washington Capitals.
+We finish with a look at the Winnipeg Jets.

 Deadline Cap Space